The planets and signs live in… houses. That’s right. Just like YOU.

 The Basic History and Evolution of Astrological Houses

 Houses have been used in astrology since before antiquity.
-We don’t know who originally came up with this process, but we do know that houses were used in astrology as far back as ancient Babylon.
+We don’t know who originally came up with this process, but we do know that houses may have been used in astrology as far back as ancient Greece.
 While what kind of house system they used was different to what we may use today, they laid a foundation that has been calculated and recalculated by astrologers ever since.

 Over time, many house systems have come in and out of fashion, but many early houses are still being used today, all with their strengths and weaknesses.
-For example, while being shunned in many other countries, some astrologers in the United States like the Equal House system for its simplicity and its roots in prehistory.
+For example, some astrologers in the United States like the Equal House system for its simplicity and its roots in the Whole Sign House system.

-As a result, astrologers have come up with various other house systems to try to fix these problems for a few thousand years.
+Astrologers have come up with various other house systems to try to fix these problems for a few thousand years.
 Still, both of these methods have their place and value in both history and in practice.

 The most popular house system used by western astrologers is called Placidus, named after mathematician and astrologer Placidus de Titis in the 1600s, but may have been around much longer than that.
 Placidus gets the credit and the clout, most likely because the Catholic church liked his geocentric theories, but this house system has also been tied to a slightly earlier astrologer named Giovanni Antonio Magini.
 Some contend it may have gone even further back than Magini.

-This house system is one of the most accurate, as long as you were born and live between the latitudes of 66°S and 66°N on planet Earth.
+This house system is considered to be one of the most accurate, as long as you were born and live between the latitudes of 66°S and 66°N on planet Earth.
 If you live closer than that to the poles, the house calculations get skewed.